 Patagonia Women's Down With It Parka

-This knee-length parka has a 100% recycled polyester shell, removable, insulated hood; 700-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) insulation.
+This knee-length, warm winter parka has a 100% recycled fabric package from its exterior shell and liner to heat-trapping 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) insulation.

-- Insulated with 700-fill-power 100% Recycled Down (duck and goose down reclaimed from down products)
+- Insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products)

-- Wide baffles create a modern silhouette with princess seams in the front and back for shaping and a warm, contoured fit
+- Contemporary baffles pattern creates a modern silhouette with princess seams in the front and back for shaping and an insulating, contoured fit

 - Removable three-panel hood secures to jacket with sturdy plastic snaps and is insulated for additional warmth